Workforce Confidence Index → Australia

 Select a category below and you will be directed to the corresponding up-to-date data.

-Individual confidence in Australia | Confidence in employers in Australia | Workforce trends in the Australia
+Individual confidence in Australia | Confidence in employers in Australia

 Individual confidence in Australia

-In the WCI survey, we ask LinkedIn members about their confidence in their ability to get/hold a job, improve their financial situation and progress in their career.
-We then calculate an ICI (Individual Confidence Index) score from their opinions by assigning each respondent a score (-100, -50, 0, +50, +100), based on how much they agree or disagree with the three statements, and then create the composite average score across all statements.
+In the WCI survey, LinkedIn market researchers ask LinkedIn members about their confidence in their ability to get/hold a job, improve their financial situation and progress in their career.
+That is used to calculate an ICI (Individual Confidence Index) score from their opinions by assigning each respondent a score (-100, -50, 0, +50, +100) based on how much they agree or disagree with the three statements.
+The composite average score across all statements is then calculated.

 Confidence in Employers in Australia

-In the WCI survey, we ask LinkedIn members about their confidence in how their employer will fare in the next six months (better or worse) and calculate a CIE (Confidence in Employer) outlook score from these opinions.
+In the WCI survey, market researchers ask LinkedIn members about their confidence in how their employer will fare in the next six months (better or worse) and calculate a CIE (Confidence in Employer) outlook score from these opinions.
 The CIE outlook is the percentage of people who said their employer will be "better off" minus the percentage of people who said it will be "worse off" in the next six months.

 Methodology